alineberry/youper_challenge/README.md

 ## Evaluation
 Perplexity on the validation set is used to evaluate model performance.
 A BLEU score might also be appropriate, but would require further research to conclude.
 It would also be informative to run a sentence parser over the outputs to compute the rate at which the model generates syntactically correct sentences.

-Anecdotally, it seems the model is able to generate reasonably coherent reflections, which makes me feel confident that it is training correctly and there are no major bugs present.
+Anecdotally, it seems the model is able to generate reasonably coherent reflections, suggests that it is training correctly and there are no major bugs present.
 The syntactic structure of the generations tends to read pretty smoothly, although there are still plenty of mistakes.
-The model needs quite a bit of further tuning before I would recommend putting it into production.
+This model is an acceptable first attempt but needs significant tuning before going into production.

-By manually inspecting a few examples, you can see that the model is slightly overfit to the training set.
+By manually inspecting a few examples, one can observe that the model is slightly overfit to the training set.
 The reflections generated on the training set have more diversity and contextual relevance.
-The validation reflections still have some reasonable quality, but they are much less interesting, and tend to be more generic and repetitive.
+The validation reflections still have some reasonable quality, but they are  less interesting, and tend to be more generic and repetitive.
 Please see a few samples from the training and validation sets below.
 Also see [3.0-model-inference.ipynb](3.0-model-inference.ipynb) for more examples.

-From the training set:
-> QUESTION:
-She's busy because her mom makes her clean all the time and go out places with her family.
-We don't talk much because of it.
-Also, we have little fights.
-We want to work it out but we don't know how.<br><br>
-ACTUAL REFLECTION:
-Maybe your girlfriend feels torn in her emotions between loyalty toward her family and toward investing herself in a relationship.There are so many "maybes", that the best way to strengthen your relationship is to ask your girlfriend if she feels any<br><br>
-GENERATED REFLECTION:
- I'm sorry to hear that you are feeling torn and the relationship you are feeling.

-Another from the training set:
+From the training set.
+In this case the model generates a relevant fairly coherent response.
+(This example also illustrates a sentence splitting error)
 > QUESTION:
 Sometimes I can't stop thinking about life after death.
 I was raised in a religion that teaches that we will live on forever either in hell or in heaven.
 When I think of living forever (even if it is in heaven which should be good), I feel overwhelmed.
 I don't like the thought of living forever and ever and ever.
 Sometimes I just can't get the thought out of my mind and the thoughts lead to panic and anxiety.
 Am I crazy?
 I don't think these thoughts are normal.<br><br>
 ACTUAL REFLECTION: